Amílcar Cabral: Tributes

 Cabral is considered a "revolutionary theoretician as significant as Frantz Fanon and Che Guevara", one "whose influence reverberated far beyond the African continent."
 Amílcar Cabral International Airport, Cape Verde's principal international airport at Sal, is named in his honor.
 There is also a football competition, the Amílcar Cabral Cup, in zone 2, named as a tribute to him.

 In addition, the only privately owned university in Guinea-Bissau – Amílcar Cabral University, in Bissau – is named after him.
 Jorge Peixinho composed an elegy to Cabral in 1973.

 Author António Tomás wrote a biography of Amílcar Cabral, entitled O Fazedor de Utopias: Uma Biografia de Amílcar Cabral, which offers an extensive overview of Amílcar's life in narrative form.
 It features a detailed account of Amílcar's family history in Portuguese.
+A large number of photographs were taken of him, and the work of the independence movement in Guinea-Bissau, by the Italian photographer Bruna Polimeni.
+These have been exhibited in Cape Verde, Portugal and Italy.

-Patrick Chabal professor of Lusophone African studies at King's College, London, also wrote a book about the life and biography of Amílcar Cabral, entitled Amílcar Cabral: Revolutionary Leadership And People's War (1983 and 2003).
+Patrick Chabal, professor of Lusophone African studies at King's College, London, also wrote a book about the life and biography of Amílcar Cabral, entitled Amílcar Cabral: Revolutionary Leadership And People's War (1983 and 2003).
 The book tells the story of Cabral who, as head of PAIGC, Guinea-Bissau's nationalist movement, became one of Africa's foremost revolutionary leaders.

 President William R. Tolbert (Republic of Liberia) commissioned and built a housing estate on the Old Road, Sinkor, Monrovia, Liberia, named in honor of Cabral.

 There is a block of flats named Amílcar Cabral Court on Porteus Road in west London, situated in the Paddington Green area.

 Angolan singer and activist David Zé composed 'Quem Matou Cabral' in honor of Amílcar Cabral and performed it during the independence celebrations of Mozambique, São Tomé and Príncipe, and Guinea-Bissau.

 East Germany issued a postage stamp in his honor in 1978.

 A square in Veshnyaki District of Moscow was named "Amílcar Cabral Square" (Russian: «Площадь Амилкара Кабрала» "Ploschad Amilcara Cabrala") since 16 January 1974.

 He was voted the second greatest leader in the world in a poll conducted by BBC World History Magazine in March 2020.

+A public library in Bologna was named "Amílcar Cabral Library" since 1974.